 My most recent writing and speaking focuses on serverless computing, which makes cloud computing easier and more powerful.
 I also maintain interests in machine learning and data science.

 I have been a builder all my life.
-Those who know me well know that I'm often happiest when assembling or creating.
-Over the years I've been lucky to gain access to bigger and better toys and tools, and to work with a lot of smart and fun people.
+Those who know me well know I'm often happiest when assembling or creating.
+Over the years, I've been lucky to gain access to bigger and better toys and tools and work with many smart and fun people.

 Today I'm a lot of things, a little of everything in my past, plus my passion for the future.
-I'm parent, when time permits an athlete who loves to run, row, or ski.
-I'm also an economics enthusiast, an art collector, a food connoisseur.
-I'm an optimist, an explorer, and I'm going to be whatever is next.
+I'm a parent and, when time permits, an athlete who loves to run, row, or ski.
+I'm also an economics enthusiast, an art collector, and a food connoisseur.
+At heart, I'm an optimist, an explorer, and yes, a builder.